postcss/postcss.org/docs/phenomic.md

-# Statinamic
+# Phenomic

-The best place to learn more about how Statinamic works is the [official documentation](http://moox.io/statinamic).
+The best place to learn more about how phenomic works is the [official documentation](http://moox.io/phenomic).

 If you want the some specific pointers, here is how you can get started with helping out on `postcss.org`.